jonathangeller/windows-rdp-user-tracker/README.md

 ## Installation

-To use this script, you should have administrative access to the Windows 10 system where you want to track user activity.
+To use this script, you should have administrative access to the Windows 10 / 11 system where you want to track user activity.

-1. **Download the Script**:
+1. **Clone the Repository**:
+   - Open a command prompt or terminal.
-   - Download the `UserActivityTracking.ps1` script from this repository.
+   - Navigate to the directory where you want to place the repository.
+   - Run the command: `git clone https://github.com/jonathangeller/windows-rdp-user-tracker.git`
+   - This will create a folder named `windows-rdp-user-tracker` containing the script.
+   - Navigate into the repository folder: `cd windows-rdp-user-tracker`
-   - Place the script in a suitable directory, for example, `C:\Scripts\`.
+   - Find the `UserActivityTracking.ps1` script in the repository.

 2. **Prerequisites**:
    - Ensure PowerShell is installed on your system.
 This script is compatible with PowerShell 5.1 and later versions.

 ## Usage